gabrielTor/DogPi-MongoDB/README.md

 # DogPi-MongoDB

-This is a new project im working on with information for a dog api.
+This is a new project im working on with information from a dog api.